 The Zooped Up Chav Flat Project Developments...

-This is the Bathroom which I am currently happy with.
-It does need maintanance though of which I am getting used to.
+It does need maintenance though of which I am getting used to.
 Paul Snr and mum re tiled it after or around the time I painted, but I have had to re grout and seal from time to time.
 They fitted a new wooden shelf, so that also had to be re painted, and the shower head has been replaced as well.
 Most recently I learned how to use a sealant gun.
 Iveta my best mate helps me sometimes, and she has recently invested in her own place; I said I would help her with a makeover for it.
 I've got tonnes of DIY experience now!

-Here is the list sans a small chip off with my last purchase, of the curtains for the Living Room:
+Here is the list sans a small chip off with my last purchase, the Bathroom Waste Plug:

 Here are some pictures of the two bedrooms, mine is the double and my Flatmate has taken the single room.
 As you will see from the list we need new wardrobe doors, so I didn't paint the old ones.